Optimized Magnetic Circuit Improves Motor Performance

 Manufacturers employ hybrid stepping motors in office automation equipment, industrial equipment, medical machines, and game machines for these parts can be easily controlled in position and speed.
 In hybrid stepping motor, power control as well as position and speed control is required. and the high-performance trend is based on high torque.

-For user needs, environmental factors such as high efficiency (low input and high output) for low power consumption and low noise for improvement in installation environment has been increasing in recent years.
-The advanced driving technology such as micro-step driving that is effective for low noise and low vibration has been popularized, Thus, lower rotation fluctuating characteristics have been required.
+For user needs, environmental factors such as high efficiency (low input and high output) for low power consumption and low noise for improvement in the installation environment have been increasing in recent years.
+Advanced driving technology such as micro-step driving that is effective for low noise and low vibration has been popularized, Thus, lower rotation fluctuating characteristics have been required.
 These diversified user needs including the conventional positioning precision are being addressed.

-This time, a round-shaped hybrid two-phase stepping motor for which the symmetric property of a magnetic circuit was pursued to ensure the high performance during actual operation was produced on a commercial scale.
-To optimize a magnetic circuit, three- dimensional electromagnetic field analysis was applied in the development process and a robust method was employed for development
+This time, a round-shaped hybrid two-phase stepping motor for which the symmetric property of a magnetic circuit was pursued to ensure high performance during actual operation was produced on a commercial scale.
+To optimize a magnetic circuit, three-dimensional electromagnetic field analysis was applied in the development process and a robust method was employed for the development

 The following paragraphs tackle the features and main characteristics of two hybrid two-phase stepping motors.
 These are the KA5O series with Ø50mm outside dimensions and the KA6O series with Ø60mm outside dimensions.